Client: Early Learning Centre

-A playground design was needed for a child care center that is still in the progress of being developed.
+A playground design was needed for a child care centre that is still in the progress of being developed.
 With no visible parameters available, the challenge comes with offering an inviting play space design for young children within the boundaries of a tight budget.

 - Berms: Small hills bring topography and interest to an otherwise flat plot of land.
 Combining rocks, play posts, hill slide, log steppers, plants and other amenities, small children are enticed to climb, roll, slide, crawl, explore, and experiment while developing gross motor skills.